-While sexting often takes place in a consensual relationship between two children, the use of Sexted images in revenge following a relationship breakdown is becoming more commonplace.
-Sexting can also be used as a form of sexual exploitation and take place between strangers.
+While sharing nudes can take place in a consensual relationship between two children under the age of 18, the use of explicit images in revenge following a relationship breakdown is becoming more commonplace.
+Sharing nudes can also be used as a form of sexual exploitation and take place between strangers.

-As the average age of first smartphone or camera enabled tablet is 6 years old, sexting is an issue that requires awareness raising across all ages.
+As the average age of first smartphone or camera enabled tablet is 6 years old, sharing nudes and semi-nudes is an issue that requires awareness raising across all ages.

-The setting will use age-appropriate educational material to raise awareness, to promote safety and deal with pressure.
+The setting use age-appropriate educational material to raise awareness, to promote safety and deal with pressure.
 Parents are made aware that they can come to the setting for advice.